iterative/dvc.org/static/docs/commands-reference/status.md

 # status

-Show changes in the [pipeline](/doc/get-started/pipeline) and mismatches either between the local cache and local files, or between the local cache and remote cache.
+Show changes in the [pipeline(s)](/doc/get-started/pipeline), as well as mismatches either between the local cache and local files, or between the local cache and remote cache.

 ## Synopsis